molidev8/molidev8/README.md

-# Hi there, my name is Miguel Olivera 👋
+# Hi 👋!
+My name is Miguel Olivera
 ### I´m a sofware engineer currently working as a junior android developer since 2021.

 ## Skills: